EXPLAINER: Why are baseball teams spending so much money?

 Judge decided to stay with the New York Yankees for baseball’s biggest free agent deal ever, a $360 million, nine-year contract.
 Correa has a pending $315 million, 12-year agreement to join the New York Mets, and Turner signed a $300 million, 11-year contract with Philadelphia.

-Including Wednesday’s transactions, big league teams have handed out more than $2.8 billion in finalized contracts to major league free agents this offseason.
+Including Thursday’s transactions, big league teams have handed out almost $2.9 billion in finalized contracts to major league free agents this offseason.
 That dwarfs the winter spending at this point in each of the last five years.

 Through Dec.
 20, 2021, that number was $1.9 billion.
 It was $187.4 million in 2020 — when teams were coming off the abbreviated season caused by the coronavirus pandemic — $1.6 billion in 2019, $655.95 million in 2018 and $413.25 million in 2017.